 Worklytics, to put it simply, tracks employees and their use of different work platforms such as Slack, Jira, and Github, as well as the effectiveness of company meetings.
 By doing so, the software collects massive amounts of data that it analyzes to give managers a sense of what working for different levels of the organization truly is like.
 Each team and department is given a real-time employee experience health score, one meant to describe quantifiably the dynamics and leadership behavior of each company member and track long-term employee satisfaction.
 The program then gives leaders advice on how to effectively alter team behavior for maximum efficiency.

 A number of factors are taken into account, such as employee work/life balance, manager engagement, team changes, and reward compensation.
-This is ascertained not only through close monitoring of social integration systems, but from a number of surveys made to track employee performance and satisfaction.
+This is ascertained not only through close monitoring of social integration systems, but also from a number of surveys made to track employee performance and satisfaction.
 These are anonymous, digital surveys that further inform company managers whether or not changes in workstyle are effective to employees and their overall performance.

 One important aspect of Worklytics is its ability to identify successful teams/managers who are hitting targets or even surpassing those targets.
 Using AI technology the software helps identify the reason for that success, whether or not it is employee satisfaction or simply time management.
 The platform is able to integrate a number of different programs/apps, from Google Drive and Microsoft Outlook to Github and Asana.
 The data from such programs is extracted and analyzed using AI technology.